yudharisandy/FastConsumableQC.Vision/README.md

 ## Result
 - The classification result will be printed in the terminal.
-- The dumped image logs will be stored inside `/FastConsumableQC.Vision/image_dump/` directory.
+- The dumped image logs and log.txt file will be stored inside `/FastConsumableQC.Vision/log/` directory.

 ### Highlevel Overview
 - Image processing pipeline: